A Factorization of the Log-Concavity Operator for Pascal Determinantal Arrays and Their Infinite Row-Wise Log-Concavity: Introduction

 A sequence $(a_j)_{j\ge 0}$ of non-negative real numbers is \emph{log-concave} if $a_j^2 \ge a_{j-1}a_{j+1}$ for all $j\ge 1$ (with the convention that $a_j=0$ for $j<0$ or $j$ outside the support).
 A sequence is \emph{infinitely log-concave} if the second-difference operator

 produces a non-negative sequence at every iteration.
+The infinite log-concavity of Pascal rows was first conjectured by Boros and Moll (see \cite{BorosMoll04}).
+A major impetus for subsequent work came from McNamara and Sagan, who introduced stronger variants of log-concavity, formulated several influential conjectures, and carried out extensive computational verification.
+In particular, they proved that the $n$-th row of Pascal’s triangle is infinitely log-concave for every $n \le 1450$ \cite{McNamaraSagan10}.
+(The first author for the first time encountered this circle of ideas at the FPSAC 2009 meeting, where Sagan and McNamara presented their work; this was the original motivation for the investigations developed here.)

+A decisive theoretical advance was later obtained by Brändén: in \cite{Branden11} he characterized certain nonlinear operators that preserve real-rootedness in the left half-plane and proved, in particular, that the transformation induced by the log-concavity operator preserves the class of polynomials whose zeros are all real and non-positive.
+Since $(1+z)^n$ has only the repeated zero $-1$, his result immediately implies that every row of Pascal’s triangle is infinitely log-concave.

-Sagan~\cite{Sagan04} conjectured, and McNamara~\cite{McNamara11} later proved, that every row of the classical Pascal triangle ($\PD_1$) is infinitely log-concave.
-Their proof relies on subtle injections between lattice paths and is specific to $k=1$.
-It has been known since Brenti~\cite{Brenti94} (as a consequence of total positivity) that every row of every array $\PD_k$ is log-concave (i.e., $\LC(\PD_k)\ge 0$).
+It has been known since Brenti~\cite{Brenti95}—as a consequence of total positivity—that every row of every determinantal array $\PD_k$ is log-concave (i.e., $\LC(\PD_k)\ge 0$).
 Whether these rows are \emph{infinitely} log-concave has, however, remained open for $k\ge 2$.

 The purpose of this paper is to settle this question affirmatively and, more importantly, to reveal a surprisingly rigid algebraic structure governing the iterates of $\LC$ on the entire hierarchy $\{\PD_k\}_{k\ge 0}$.